Water, Sanitation, & Hygiene (WASH)

 60,000+ Students have access to clean drinking water in school

-We ensure clean water for drinking in each of our 240 partner schools by distributing one large water tank per school for drinking water, three small water tanks for handwashing, and free WaterGuard each term.
+We ensure clean water for drinking in each of our 281 partner schools by distributing a 1000-liter water tank per school for drinking water, three small water tanks for handwashing, and free WaterGuard each term.

-HopeCore’s WASH team regularly monitors all tanks distributed to schools and in the community.
-Any tank found to be faulty is repaired by the facility.
+HopeCore’s WASH team regularly monitors all tanks distributed to schools and in the community through chlorine residue testing and water quality assessments to ensure safe drinking water.
+Additionally, any tank found to be faulty is repaired by the facility.

 Additionally, HopeCore’s team monitors to ensure that the tanks have water, they have been cleaned regularly, and soap is present for handwashing.